Gordon Laro

-Gordon Laro (born April 17, 1972) is an American former professional football player who was a tight end for the Jacksonville Jaguars of the National Football League (NFL).
-Laro played college football for the Boston College Eagles.
+Gordon Laro (born April 17, 1972) is an American former professional football player who was a tight end for one season with the Jacksonville Jaguars of the National Football League (NFL).
+Laro played college football for the Michigan Wolverines and Boston College Eagles.
 He was a member of the Jaguars for their inaugural season in 1995, where he appeared in two games for the team.
-Laro also appeared on the cover of Madden 96, along with Pat Terrell of the Panthers.
+Laro also appeared on the cover of Madden NFL '96, along with Cary Brabham of the Carolina Panthers.